SharePoint

 1. Log in to the Azure Portal.

-2. In Azure Services, select App Registrations and then New registration.
+2. In Azure services, select App registrations and then New registration.

 3. Enter an application name and select Any Microsoft Entra ID tenant - Multitenant.
-The following image shows the Register an application page:

-The following table lists the required permissions:
+The following table lists the permissions that are required to perform operations in the application.

 Delegated permissions Application permissions